- 0.1 What is ingrown toenail?

 Ingrown toenail removal (Nail avulsion)

 Separate the nail from the underlying flesh.
 After a dose of anaesthesia, the entire nail is removed.
 This is typically done if there is ingrown toenail on both sides of the same toe, or if there is severe damage to the nail.
+Generally doing this alone will lead to a high rate of recurrence.

 Partial ingrown toenail removal (Wedge resection)